-So why is this show going to be our next obsession?
+So why is this show (premiering Wednesday, Sept 25 at 10pm ET on CTV) going to be our next obsession?
 Let’s dive in…

 We first became obsessed with Smulders during her nine years on How I Met Your Mother.
 Robin was an easy fan favourite and obvious love interest thanks to her ability to chill with the bros but still be semi-girly and a good friend to her gal pals.
 And don’t even get us started on our love for her Canadian popstar alter ego, Robin Sparkles.

 Since her time on that series though, Smulders has continued proving that she’s one of the most in-demand actresses in Hollywood.
 She headlined Friends From College for two seasons on Netflix, and went on to create a memorable role as Maria Hill in the Avengers franchise.